dustinstacy/triple-triad-VanillaJS/README.md

 ### This is a reimagining of one of my favorite games within a game, Triple Triad, from Final Fantasy VIII.
 ___

-It has the basic setup and ruleset of the original game minus some extra features such as elements.
+It has the basic setup and ruleset of the original game minus some extra features such as elements and ruleset variations.

 This project was created with the intention of using only HTML, CSS, and Vanilla JS.
-With that, if you'd like to give it a whirl, go ahead and clone the repo to your local machine and copy and paste the index.html file into your browser's address bar and hit enter.
+With that, if you'd like to give it a whirl, check out the GitHub Pages link over on the right side of the repo's main screen.

+If you'd rather run it locally:
+1. Clone the repository to your local machine.
+2. Copy and paste the index.html into your browser's address bar.
+3. Hit enter.

 In it's current state it only supports a single player playing both sides, but creates the framework with which we will continue to grow this project!
 A second version using the React JS library will begin development soon!

 <ins>Possible features for the React version include:</ins>
-* Builadble Decks
+* Rule Variations
 * Elemental Attributes
-* Rule Variations
-* Online Multiplayer
+* Buildable Decks
 * Winner Keeper Cards
-* Enhcanced Graphics & Animations
+* Enhanced Graphics & Animations
-* Mobile Friendly Responsive Layout
 * Multi Round Games
+* Opponent AI
+* Online Multiplayer
 * Card Packs/Opening
+* Mobile Responsive Layout

 I'll keep a running list here and I am open to any ideas as I would love to try and figure out how to incorporate them!
 Keep in mind this is more of a spitball list and some features may not ultimately make it.
-The goal is to have a fun learning experience and resource for whomever finds it useful/entertaining!
+The goal is to have a fun learning experience and provide the resource for whomever finds it useful/entertaining!